The COVID-19 (C19) crisis has led to significant human and economic losses.

 - Macroeconomic variables

-- Publish macro and alternative datasets and insights on a fortnightly basis to track the economic recovery
+- Publishes macro and alternative datasets and insights on a monthly basis to track the economic recovery

-- Relevant to track the impact on various sectors of the economy with rise in the number of C19 cases
+- Relevant to track the impact on various sectors of the economy as the number of C19 cases increase at a decreasing rate

-- A guide for those looking for direction as official data for various macroeconomic indicators comes with a lag
+- A guide for those looking for insights as official data for various macroeconomic indicators are made available with a time lag

 - Financial analysts: